-Tēnā koutou

-Wellington UniVentures' Impact Report is a moment to reflect on and celebrate the achievements of researchers from Te Herenga Waka - Victoria University of Wellington who have brought their innovations to the world.
+Tēnā koutou Wellington UniVentures' Impact Report is a moment to reflect on and celebrate the achievements of researchers from Te Herenga Waka - Victoria University of Wellington who have brought their innovations to the world.
 This journey is not an easy one-balancing teaching commitments, publication deadlines, and the demands of commercialisation takes determination and passion.
 I deeply commend our academic colleagues who have taken this path with us.
 At Wellington UniVentures, we are driven by a mission to transform research from Te Herenga Waka - Victoria University of Wellington into world-class commercial solutions, forging lasting partnerships that have global impact.

+It is particularly rewarding to celebrate the scientific leaders who have become cofounders of newly created startups.
+I also want to recognise those academics who have applied their expertise towards solving realworld problems in industry and Government; this year, we almost doubled the amount of commissioned research and advisory services.
 Finally, ngā mihi maioha to my team for their dedication in working alongside these academic entrepreneurs-helping turn groundbreaking research into real-world outcomes for New Zealanders, here in Aotearoa and beyond.
 Thank you all for your contributions and commitment.